Josan88/Electronic-Medication-Administration-Record/docs/PROPOSED_METHOD_SOLUTION.md

 - **Encryption in Transit:** All ThingSpeak API communications utilize HTTPS (TLS 1.2+).
 Production deployments should enforce certificate pinning and disable legacy SSL protocols.
 - **Encryption at Rest:** The local JSON database files should be encrypted using AES-256 on production systems.
 The current prototype stores data in plaintext for development convenience.
 - **Access Controls:** Production deployments require role-based access control (RBAC) with separate permissions for prescription entry (physicians), patient management (nurses), and system administration.
-- **Data Retention:** Tracking records should be retained according to local healthcare regulations (typically 7 years for medical records in Australia); automated archival and secure deletion policies must be implemented.
+- **Data Retention:** Tracking records should be retained according to local healthcare regulations (typically 7 years for medical records in Malaysia under the Private Healthcare Facilities and Services Act 1998); automated archival and secure deletion policies must be implemented.

 ### 3.5.4 Sustainability Considerations

 - **Energy Efficiency:** The hybrid architecture minimizes cloud API calls through local caching, reducing network energy consumption.
-The edge device (EdgeAI CM5) operates at approximately 5W, compared to a full server deployment.
+The low-power edge architecture (< 20W total system power) significantly reduces the carbon footprint compared to traditional PC-based nursing stations.
-- **Hardware Longevity:** The Modbus protocol support enables integration with existing industrial hardware, avoiding premature replacement of functional PLCs/HMIs.
+- **Hardware Longevity:** The Modbus protocol support enables integration with existing industrial hardware, avoiding premature replacement of functional PLCs/HMIs (reducing e-waste).
 - **Data Minimization:** The system stores only operationally necessary data, with configurable retention periods to comply with data protection regulations and minimize storage requirements.
+- **Lifecycle Assessment (LCA):** Material choices for the final enclosure should prioritize recyclable plastics (e.g., ABS or PETG) over composite materials.
+End-of-life handling should comply with the WEEE Directive, ensuring electronic components are recovered and recycled.

 ---